How did you get your start in the golf industry?

 Where did you go to school for turfgrass management?

 In 1992 I was accepted into Ohio State University’s Golf Management program.
 After one year, I moved to Hilton Head Island and worked at Old South Golf Club.
 Soon after I was accepted into the Penn State Turfgrass Program and graduated in 1996.
 I then headed back to Hilton Head and became Assistant Superintendent at a grow–in/construction of Old Carolina Golf Course.
 But I was up for a new challenge and headed to Colorado.
 For four years I was Assistant Superintendent at the Country Club of Castle Pines.
-And since 2001 I’ve been Head Superintendent at the Pinery a 27 hole private country club in Parker Colorado.
+And since 2001 I’ve been Head Superintendent at the Pinery a 27-hole private country club in Parker Colorado.
 With a continued goal to transform the Pinery into a premier private golf club.

 Who was your earliest mentor in the industry and how did he inspire you?

 All of the golf course professionals that I’ve worked with throughout the years have had an impact on my career.
 But Terry Bonar at Canterbury Country Club in Cleveland, OH was my first mentor.
-He taught me the technical skills about golf course management.
+He taught me the technical skills of golf course management.
 He also taught me that the job is not only about growing grass – it’s about managing people and creating a successful team.
 And I embrace my team every day!

 How do you work with people to create a team?